starbeamjs/starbeam/packages/react/react/README.md

 ## Element resources

 `useElementResource()` is the React API for element-backed Starbeam resources.
-It handles React's callback-ref timing and gives the resource a real DOM element only after React has created it.
+It handles React's callback ref timing and gives the resource a real DOM element only after React has created it.

+This API is intentionally hook-facing rather than a direct `setupElementResource()` export.
+React delivers the element after render through a callback ref.
+Public React integration points that call hooks need `use*` names so React Compiler preserves them as hooks.
+The shared contract is still the element resource blueprint you pass to the hook.

 The hook returns a discriminated result: